ultimate-research/ssbh_lib/README.md

 - Make changes to the JSON file such as adding elements to an array or changing field values
 - Save the changes to a new file with `ssbh_lib_json.exe mesh.json model.new.numshb`

+## Building
+With Rust 1.60 or later installed, run `cargo build --release`.

 ## Credits
 - [SSBHLib](https://github.com/Ploaj/SSBHLib) - the original C# implementation for reading and writing SSBH files
 - [geometry_tools](https://github.com/ScanMountGoat/geometry_tools) - vertex data and geometry bounding calculations